kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   version override in `pkg/kubeapiserver/default_storage_factory_builder.go` from `v1alpha3` to `v1beta2`.
 Keep `v1alpha3` served so 1.37 clients keep
   working across the skew window.
+- **Mark the superseded `v1alpha3` type.** Add `+k8s:prerelease-lifecycle-gen:replacement=resource.k8s.io,v1beta2,ResourcePoolStatusRequest`
+  to the `v1alpha3` kind (and its list type), so clients on the old version get the standard replacement warning. `introduced`, `deprecated` and `removed` are derived and need no edit.
+This is the convention for a superseded version — `discovery.k8s.io/v1beta1` and `authentication.k8s.io/v1beta1` are examples — and is the one lifecycle-marker change the promotion requires.
 - **Promote the gate:**
   `DRAResourcePoolStatus: {Version: "1.38", Default: false, PreRelease: Beta}`.
-  It stays default-off because `resource.k8s.io/v1beta2` is itself an off-by-default beta group version — the same position `DRADeviceTaintRules` was in at 1.36, where the gate carries the comment `// Depends on an off-by-default beta API.` `DeviceTaintRule` is the precedent to follow throughout: it was added to `v1beta2` at Beta in 1.36 and to `v1` at GA in 1.37.
+  It stays default-off because `resource.k8s.io/v1beta2` is itself an off-by-default beta group version — the same position `DRADeviceTaintRules` was in at 1.36, where the gate carries the comment `// Depends on an off-by-default beta API.`
+- **Promote `DRAPartitionableDevicesType` to Beta, default off:**
-- **Decide `DRAPartitionableDevicesType` separately.** It gates a field on `ResourceSlice`, which is served from the GA `resource.k8s.io/v1`, so its lifecycle is not automatically tied to the status API's.
-Either promote it to Beta alongside `DRAResourcePoolStatus` or hold it at Alpha for one more cycle; this needs a call from KEP-4815 owners since the field lives on their type.
-Whichever is chosen, it **must stay default-off** as long as `DRAResourcePoolStatus` is: `AddDependencies` rejects a default-enabled feature that depends on a default-disabled one, and it likewise rejects a dependent whose stability level is higher than a dependency's.
+  `{Version: "1.38", Default: false, PreRelease: Beta}`.
+It gates a field on `ResourceSlice`, which is served from the GA `resource.k8s.io/v1`, so its lifecycle is not automatically tied to the status API's — but holding it at Alpha while its only consumer goes Beta would leave the typed `partitionSummary` path behind an alpha gate for at least another release, which undercuts the promotion.
+It **must stay default-off** as long as `DRAResourcePoolStatus` is: `AddDependencies` rejects a default-enabled feature that depends on a default-disabled one, and it likewise rejects a dependent whose stability level is higher than a dependency's.
 Both constraints are hard errors at registration, not warnings.
+  Beta/default-off satisfies both — the gate's
+  dependencies are `DynamicResourceAllocation` (GA, until the removal described below drops it from the list), `DRAPartitionableDevices` (Beta) and `DRAResourcePoolStatus` (Beta after this promotion), none of which sit below Beta.

+  The two gates are coupled at runtime, not just at registration:
+  `AddDependencies` is checked again when gates are set, and enabling a feature whose dependency is disabled is a startup error (`"<feature> is enabled, but depends on features that are disabled"`).
+So `DRAPartitionableDevicesType` cannot be switched on by itself — it requires `DRAResourcePoolStatus` on as well.
+That coupling is another reason to move both gates together rather than leaving one at Alpha.

+  The gates and the group version remain independent, though, and that asymmetry is intentional. `ResourceSlice` is served from the GA `resource.k8s.io/v1`, which is enabled by default, so a cluster running `--feature-gates=DRAResourcePoolStatus=true,DRAPartitionableDevicesType=true` and **no** `--runtime-config` change can accept `ResourceSlice.Spec.PartitionTypeAttribute` from drivers while not serving `ResourcePoolStatusRequest` at all.
+Drivers can therefore adopt the attribute ahead of any cluster consuming it, which is the ordering this KEP wants.
 - **Track the removal of `DynamicResourceAllocation`.** That gate is GA and locked to default since 1.35 and is slated for complete removal in **1.38** (`kubernetes/kubernetes#134459`) — the same release as this promotion.
 Both